SHOTGUN FINDER

 • Safety is rear-mounted - nothing too special here but it works great

-• Charging handle is nice and big with a super smooth, but long action
+• The charging handle is nice and big with a super smooth, but long action

 • Bolt release is very easy and sized nicely - love this